platformsh/platformsh-docs/overview/pricing.md

 ## Agency

-The Platform.sh Agency Plan (PAP) waives developer license fees, lets anyone on your team start projects at no cost, and permits all-hands access to any site.
+The Platform.sh Agency Plan (PAP) waives developer license fees, lets anyone on your team start projects, and permits all-hands access to any site.
 In addition you get a 10% commission when you recommend Platform.sh to your customers.

 Please [contact our sales department](https://platform.sh/contact/#form) to discuss how we can help you.